yxuansu/SimCTG/dialogue_generation/README.md

 ```
 The arguments are as follows:
 * `--context_list`: A list of utterances, e.g. [utterance_1, utterance_2, ..., utterance_n].
-* `--beam_width`: k in the contrastive search, which is typically set within the range of [3, 10].
+* `--beam_width`: k in the contrastive search, which is typically set within the range of [3,10].
-* `--alpha`: alpha in the contrastive search, which is typically set within the range of [0.5, 0.8].
+* `--alpha`: alpha in the contrastive search, which is typically set within the range of [0.5,0.8].
 * `--decoding_len`: Number of tokens to generate.

 <span id='diverse_contrastive_search'/>

 ##### 3.2.
 Diverse Contrastive Search:
 We also provide a stochastic version of contrastive search which can generate diverse results by combining nucleus sampling and contrastive search.
-More details can be found in Appendix E of the [paper]().
+More details can be found in Appendix G of the [paper]().
 ```python
 # use diverse contrastive search to generate the result
 sample_step, nucleus_p = 1, 0.95